 To freeze buttermilk potato bread, wrap the bread loaves individually in plastic wrap and place them in freezer bags, or slice before freezing to easily pull out the amount of bread that you need.

-TO SERVE POTATO BUTTERMILK BREAD
+TO SERVE BREAD POTATO RECIPES

 Cool the potato buttermilk bread for at least 30 minutes before slicing.
 Then dig in!
 Here are a few of my favorite ways to serve potato bread:

-- Perfect for piling high with sliced turkey
+- Perfect for piling high with sliced turkey.

 - It also has the perfect spongy texture for spreading jam, butter, or nut butter because of all of the little nooks and crannies in it!

-- Toast a thick slice, slather it with butter, and serve with The Best Scrambled Eggs for a yummy, easy breakfast.
+- Toast a thick slice, slather it with butter, and serve it with The Best Scrambled Eggs for a yummy, easy breakfast.

-BUTTERMILK POTATO BREAD FAQS
+BUTTERMILK POTATO BREAD ROLLS FAQS

 Yes, if you have leftover mashed potatoes, you can use them for potato bread.
 This recipe calls for 2 potatoes, so the equivalent would be about 1 cup of mashed potatoes.